liljencrantz/crush/docs/syntax.md

 ## Commands

 The structure of a Crush command is a space separated list.
-The first element of the list is the argument, the remaining elements are the arguments:
+The first element of the list is the command, the remaining elements are the arguments:

 ```shell script